leanprover-community/lean4-samples/SimpleMonads/readme.md

 ```lean
 #eval test.run
 ```

+You could think of this as invoke the test function, then run the monadic action returned so you can see the Float answer (or Except.error).

 Now the `divide` function is using the `Id` monad which is the identity transform so the return type in this case will be unchanged `Except String Float`.
 This `Id` monad might seem a bit weird right